Thymios/async-javascript/README.md

 ## Try the demo

 Open your browser to [localhost:3000](http://localhost:3000) and enter a search query.
-After a short while you should search results in the page.
+After a short while you should see search results in the page.
 Here is what is happening:
 * The browser:
   * intercepts the search form submission.
   * sends a request to your local web server.